 Am I right?

-But the truth is, apart from tell you which analytics platform is better than another, no one actually ever tells you how to use analytics for Instagram, so that your business can get the most added value.
+But the truth is, apart from telling you which analytics platform is better than another, no one actually ever tells you how to use analytics for Instagram, so that your business can get the most added value.

 That’s why, in this guide, I’m going to walk you through Iconosquare’s Instagram Analytics solution, to show you what comes in the package and help you see how it can take your social media marketing game to the next level.